This deadlift puts more load on one leg, helping balance your glutes and hamstrings.

 1. Send your hips back and slowly lower your upper body so that the dumbbell goes down towards the floor.

-2. Lower yourself until you feel a stretch in the back of your front thigh, then rise using your hip strength.
+2. Lower yourself until you feel a stretch in the back of your front thigh, then rise using your glutes.

 3. After the designated number of repetitions, switch your front and back legs and repeat.